‘Gator, the twins and I were alone in the band section, in a group hug, as everyone left the stadium.

 “That’s why I love football,” ‘Gator declared.
 “It can break yer heart but ya jist keep comin’ back.”

 I was amazed to realize that he had won me over.
 I hated sports last year, especially football.
 But cheering, crying and hugging with ‘Gator had affected my heart.
 Was there enough room in there for the big lug?
 Jace looked worried but nodded there was.

 The high school posse was waiting for us at ‘Gator’s pickup in the parking lot.
-They nervously looked at him as we walked up, unsure how he was reacting to the loss.
+They nervously watched him as we walked up, unsure how he was reacting to the loss.

 “That was the greatest game ever,” he declared.
 “We’ll git ‘em next year, ‘cause I’ll be out there on the field.”

 The guys surrounded him, slapping him on the back, and congratulating him on being the most amazing cheerleader.
 A couple even high-fived the twins and me.

 “Y’all was so much better than the marching band.
 You rock,” Noah said.

 We gathered at the Pizza Pit.
 I barely had time for a slice before my shift started.
 I came and went with multiple deliveries until seven o’clock.
 The gang had stayed, laughing at me because I had to work.
 The other girls from the bowling team were there.
 The twins were only partially suppressed by all the testosterone.
 My coming to Ames had changed their lives.
 I wondered if they wanted boyfriends.
 ‘Gator was acting like a big brother to them and me.
 It was just the way he rolled.
 Anyway, he had the cheerleader/comfort girl to take the edge off his hormones.
 Best not to think too much about it.